ayodejimoshood/jwt-auth-lib/README.md

 # DPP
 MSc - Dissertation Project
-# auth-lib
+# jwt-auth-lib
 An Express authentication library that implements jwt rotation with redis

 # usage
-Import AuthLib and Create an Instance
+Import JWTAuthLib and Create an Instance

 ```
 import express, { Express } from "express";